 Abnormalities in this circuit are implicated in a variety of conditions characterized by maladaptive, inflexible behaviors – habits gone bad.

 The Tourette Syndrome Association of America – a non-profit whose mission “is to identify the cause of, find the cure for, and control the effects of Tourette Syndrome” – helped to fund the Yale study, which also received financial support from the Allison Family Foundation and the National Institutes of Health.

-The US Centers for Disease Control and Prevention (CDC) does not have a firm estimate of the number of people affected by Tourette syndrome in America, but has run studies that indicate a prevalence of between 3 and 6 children out of every 1,000 in the population.
+The US Centers for Disease Control and Prevention (CDC) does not have a firm estimate of the number of people affected by Tourette syndrome in America, but has run studies that

 Other researchers, from the Massachusetts General Hospital and the University of Chicago, have also found family genetics behind Tourette’s – and obsessive compulsive disorder (OCD), too.
 Their PLOS Genetics study published in October 2013 found insights into genetic architecture.